ekuo651/FinTech_Casestudy/Reonomy_Case_Study.md

 Sarkis, Reonomy CEO, expects these additions to significantly improve the reliability of Reonomy's existing data.

 As a subscription sellilng company, Reonomy is also making significant headway.
 February 2019, Reonomy signed their largest client yet, [CBRE](https://www.bloomberg.com/quote/CBRE:US), one of the largest commercial real estate services company in the world ($17.58B market cap).
 Currently, they have contracts with 9 of the 10 leading commercial real estate firms.

-Additionally, Reonomy offers a truly unique product called "TrueOwner."
-TrueOwner is advertised to "pierce the LLC veil" and allow users to find the owners of LLC's.
-This information is not available via public records and is very difficult to find even with extensive research.
-Reonomy is able to offer this service by leveraging the large datasets of its private data partners.

-The TrueOwner product has allowed Reonomy to expand its targeted subscriber base far beyond traditional real estate professionals like lenders, banks, mortgage brokers and general brokers.
-Roofing companies, utility providers, energy companies and solar power installation companies have all found success using Reonomy to grow their business.

-Accountants performing cost segregation studies have also been able to more efficiently identify potential clients.
-Cost segregation studies take advantage of the fact that certain assets have bonus depreciation or have a shorter depreciation schedule based on different types of usage.
-The study is done to reduce current tax obligations through reclassifying qualifying assets.
-The study is usually quite expensive, but can be very beneficial for very large scale construction projects.
-(As context, the potential tax benefits of my current company's $5M renovation project was not enough to justify a cost segreration study.)
-Using TrueOwner, accountants are able to more accurately determine the size of a company or individual's portfolio and better evaluate those who could benefit from a cost segregation study.

 **Competitors**